Nyt-Sun/Mona-s-Calculator/README.md

 # Mona's Calculator App

-A simple web-based calculator for basic arithmetic operations.
+**Mona** is a simple, web-based calculator built with HTML, CSS, and JavaScript.
+It performs basic arithmetic operations and has a user-friendly interface.

+---

 ## Features

-- Addition, subtraction, multiplication, division, and percentage
+- Addition, subtraction, multiplication, division, and percentage operations
-- Buttons for DEL (delete) and AC (clear)
+- `DEL` button to delete the last character
+- `AC` button to clear all input
+- Decimal support
-- Responsive design
+- Responsive and visually styled buttons
-- Works in modern browsers
+- Works in all modern web browsers

+---

 ## How to Use

 1. Open `index.html` in your browser.
-2. Click the buttons to enter numbers and operations.
+2. Click the number and operator buttons to enter calculations.
-3. Press `=` to calculate.
+3. Press `=` to compute the result.
-4. Use `DEL` to remove the last input, `AC` to clear everything.
+4. Use `DEL` to remove the last input and `AC` to reset.

+---

 ## Project Structure
 MonaCalculator/
-├── index.html
+├── index.html ← Main HTML file
 ├── css/
-│   └── style.css
+│ └── style.css ← Styling for the calculator
 └── js/
-    └── script.js
+└── script.js ← JavaScript functionality